 Back at the heatstroke center, Bashir Ahmed, a duty nurse, asked Ali how he was feeling.
 But the 15-year-old struggled to gather enough energy to speak a full sentence, his lips dry and half parted.

 Ahmed did not seem worried.
-The medical staff in the hospital is not easily phased by heat stroke patients.
+The medical staff in the hospital is not easily fazed by heat stroke patients.
 In May alone, more than 100 people were admitted to the center for heat-related illnesses, but no deaths have been recorded so far.

 Two hours later, both patients were recovering.
 Musa’s body temperature had gone down to 100 degrees, but he would still need another hour to regain enough energy to sit up.
 Despite the fever, this was the first time in weeks he had been in a room with temperatures low enough for him to relax.